 Giving to the Library

-African Studies collections at UC Berkeley are one of the strongest in the United States, totalling nearly 200,000 volumes.
+African Studies collections at UC Berkeley are one of the strongest in the United States, totalling over 200,000 volumes.
 The collections support research throughout the campus, as anchored by the affiliated faculty and programming from the Center for African Studies.
 Your support will insure this fine collection continues to grow and support African Studies scholarship on campus and the world over.

 The following types of gifts are available: